NVIDIA-AI-IOT/jetson-trashformers/README.md

-# Jetson-Trashformers
+# Jetson Trashformers

+**The code in this repository has only been tested NVIDIA Jetson TX2.**
 <p align="center">
   <img src="https://github.com/shruthij28/jetson-trashformers/blob/master/images/robot.jpg" width="300" height="500">
 </p>

 ### What is this project about?
-The goal of this project is to use neural networks to train the [Robotis BioloidGP](http://en.robotis.com/index/product.php?cate_code=121510) to detect trash and throw it away in trash cans, effectively keeping the office environment clean.
+Our project uses neural networks to train the [Robotis BioloidGP](http://en.robotis.com/index/product.php?cate_code=121510) to detect trash and throw it away in trash cans, effectively keeping the office environment clean.
+The purpose of this project is to provide a use-case example for developers who may wish to use the Jetson platform.

 <!-- add image after resizing![Robot Pic](https://github.com/shruthij28/jetson-trashformers/blob/master/images/robot.jpg) -->